PenCheckerTeam/PenChecker/README.md

 Then you can just run the Main.py program.
 `python Main.py --interface Interface_name` let you choose the network interface (without it's eth0 by default)

+### Debug :
+Since 1.6.5 and still improving it, the codes is progressivly commented and functions got their docstrings.
+If you face bug or error will running the project, you can find logs in the logs/ folder that's created.
+You got one .log file by main program for this project.
+And more important, do not hesitate to contact us to remediate to this !

 ## How to push

 push.sh is there to help you commit corrections or modifications you want to propose